YunoHost/doc/pages/02.administer/15.admin_guide/20.users/users.md

 Users are human being who have access to applications and other services on your server.
 The administrator can add and manage users through the web administration (in the User category) or through the command line (see `yunohost user --help`).
 After that, users obtain a personal email address (chosen by the admin), an XMPP account, and can log in the user portal to access applications they have permissions over and configure other parameters.

-The first user created also automatically gets email aliases `root@main.domain.tld` and `admin@main.domain.tld`, such that mail sent to these adresses will end up in the first user's mailbox.
+The first user created also automatically gets email aliases `root@main.domain.tld` and `admin@main.domain.tld`, such that mail sent to these addresses will end up in the first user's mailbox.

 !
 You should be careful about who you give your server access to.
 In terms of security, this largely increase the attack surface for someone who wants to mess with the server one way or another.